Introduction to Stablecoins in Web3

 How Stablecoins Address These Issues

-Cost-Effectiveness: By bypassing intermediaries, Stablecoin remittance costs range from 0.5-3.0%, potentially cutting costs by up to 80% compared to traditional methods, as noted in recent analyses (The rise of stablecoins: A new hope for cross-border payments).
+- Cost-Effectiveness: By bypassing intermediaries, Stablecoin remittance costs range from 0.5-3.0%, potentially cutting costs by up to 80% compared to traditional methods (The rise of stablecoins: A new hope for cross-border payments).

 Recent Developments and Adoption

-PayPal: Announced in November 2024 that PYUSD can be used for cross-border transfers via Xoom, targeting APAC and Africa, regions with high remittance needs (Stablecoin payments heat up in 2024).
+- PayPal: Announced in November 2024 that PYUSD can be used for cross-border transfers via Xoom, targeting APAC and Africa, regions with high remittance needs (Stablecoin payments heat up in 2024).
+This move aims to provide faster, less costly transfers, focusing on financial inclusion.

-Circle: Launched a new payments and remittance network in April 2025 (Stablecoin Giant Circle Is Launching a New Payments and Remittance Network).
+- Circle: Launched a new payments and remittance network in April 2025, designed for banks, fintechs, and remittance providers, leveraging its $60 billion USDC stablecoin (Stablecoin Giant Circle Is Launching a New Payments and Remittance Network).

 Regulatory Landscape in 2025